SqueezeAILab/LLMCompiler/README.md

 ## Roadmap
 We are planning to update the following features soon:
 * Support for open-source models (e.g. LLaMA-2)
-* Baseline methods we used in the paper
 * Tree-of-Thoughts evaluation we used in the paper

 ---